Bug-Busters-2025/Bug_Busters-SOEN341_Project_F25/src/server/README.md

 How do i install .env
 - Copy and paste the variables in `.env.example`
-- Rename the file to `.env`
+- Create a `.env` file
-- Fill in the values for each variable
+- replace the values with your database credentials
+- run the database by going to src/server and running `node server.js`
 - Run `npm install` to install dependencies